tarwn/lessthandot-hugo/blogs/content/posts/2012-10-07-why-do-you-need-additional.md

 (1 row(s) affected)

-Before I give you a workaround, let&#8217;s try to figure out why the minimum requirement is ALTER TABLE.
+Before I give you a workaround, let's try to figure out why the minimum requirement is ALTER TABLE.
 What is the difference between a DELETE and a TRUNCATE in terms of logging?
 When a TRUNCATE occurs, the operation does not log individual row deletions, a DELETE operation does.
 The reason this is important is because if you have a trigger on the table, in needs to be disabled before the TRUNCATE occurs. **Now you know why ALTER TABLE is required, triggers need to be disabled.**

 sql
 ALTER TABLE SomeTable DISABLE TRIGGER SomeTrigger